spragger/garmin2hugo/README.md

 ### How It Works

-**1. Data Extraction** The Python script authenticates with the Garmin Connect API and pulls the latest activity data.

-**2. Note Parsing** I enter a custom Note on Garmin Connect to split technical workout data from personal thoughts.
+**1. Note Parsing** When my watch data is uploaded to Garmin Connect, I edit the activity title and add some details about the run as a Note.
 The script parses this string:
 ```text
 w: Intervals 4x400